ghc/ghc/docs/users_guide/glasgow_exts.rst

 There are two exceptions to this rule:

 #.
 Tuple types.
 When a non-unit tuple is used on the right-hand side of a data
-   declaration, ``-XDeriveFunctor`` treats it as a product of distinct types.
+   declaration, :ghc-flag:`-XDeriveFunctor` treats it as a product of distinct types.
    In other words, the following code::

        newtype Triple a = Triple (a, Int, [a]) deriving Functor